RandomStudio/tether/README.md

 Run with `docker-compose up` (attach, keep running in this shell) or `docker-compose up -d` (daemonise).

+To keep it persistent (even between reboots) the following worked well:

+- `restart: "unless-stopped" was added to the `docker-compose.yml`
+- Made sure that Docker was enabled as a service in systemd: `sudo systemctl enable docker`
+- Started the container (once!) using `docker-compose up -d`

 ## MQTT vs AMQP

 It's important to note some key differences from Tether 1